 Jira is a powerful tool with various customization options.
 You can modify it for a huge variety of use cases.
 Test management is one of those use cases.

-Here I’ll discuss how to customize your Jira app for Test Management.
+Here I’ll discuss how to customize Jira for Test Case Management.

 Note: It is important to have admin rights and a backup copy of Jira before you start to customize it for test management so that you can test it sufficiently (or restart if needed).